leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/preparing-for-my-associate-cloud-engineer-journey.md

 - Browsing Cloud Marketplace catalog and viewing solution details
 - Deploying a Cloud Marketplace solution

+### Infrastructure as code
+Tasks include:
+- Building infrastructure via Cloud Foundation Toolkit templates and implementing best practices;
+- Installing and configuring Config Connector in GKE to create, update, delete, and secure resources

+Interacting directly with Google cloud console is great, but for repetitive tasks it might be better to be able to implement resources in an automated way.
+Modern DevOps processes have made declarative resource allocation a reality.
+Tools like Terraform take the resource requirements you provide via a configuration file.
+These infrastructure as code systems worry about how these resources are built.
+You just have to specify what you want built.

+Terraform:
+- init downloads the latest version
+- plan verifies the syntax
+- plan outputs a preview of resources.
+- Apply sets up resources specified in the terraform config file.

+Terraform lifecycle:
+1. init
+1. plan
+1. apply

+Terraform is an open source tool for implementing resources in a declarative way.
+You specify a Terraform config file that describes the resources you want to deploy.
+Terraform is known as an infrastructure as code service.
+A benefit of implementing resources in this way is that your configuration files can be source controlled, thus following devops best practices.

+In Google Cloud, you store your Terraform config files in a Cloud Storage bucket with object versioning enabled.
+Cloud Build submits Terraform commands via a YAML file.
+It needs access to the Cloud Storage bucket where your Terraform config files are stored.

+The different files required for implementing Terraform in Google Cloud include:
+- Cloudbuild.yaml - build configuration file that contains instructions for Cloud Build
+- Backend.tf - stores remote Terraform state information
+- Terraform.tfstate - local file that stores Terraform state
+- Main.tf - contains the terraform config

+Commands ran by Cloud Build include:
+- Terraform init - downloads latest version of Terraform provider;
+- Terraform plan - verifies syntax, ensures supporting files exist, shows a preview of resources that will be created;
+- Terraform apply - sets up requested resources output by the Terraform plan;
+- Terraform destroy - destroy all resources in the specified config file.

 ### Documentation to review:
 Deploying and implementing Compute Engine resources
 - [Compute Engine Documentation](!https://cloud.google.com/compute/docs/)